 This Code represents the Corporation's commitment to doing the right thing.
-By working for the Corporation, you are agreeing to share this commitment by doing the following: ☐ Always acting in accordance with the language and spirit of this Code. □ Reporting all potential conflicts of interest and reporting all suspected violations of this Co- Cooperating truthfully and completely with all Corporation investigations.
-Asking questions if you are ever unclear about how this Code should be applied to a specification.

-When faced with a difficult situation, it may be useful to ask yourself the following questions to help you decide what decision to make:

-Is my action consistent with the Cornoration's values and this Code?

-is my detion consistent with the corporation's values and this code: Is my action consistent with approved Corporate policies and practices?
+By working for the Corporation, you are agreeing to share this commitment by doing the following: Always acting in accordance with the language and spirit of this Code.
+Reporting all potential conflicts of interest and reporting all suspected violations of this Code Cooperating truthfully and completely with all Corporation investigations.
+Asking questions if you are ever unclear about how this Code should be applied to a specific situation.
+When faced with a difficult situation, it may be useful to ask yourself the following questions to help you decide what decision to make: Is my action consistent with the Corporation's values and this Code?
+Is my action consistent with approved Corporate policies and practices?
 Could my action be perceived as improper in any way?